La Sportiva TC Pro Review

 Comfort

-After enough pitches, any shoe will make you miserable.
+After enough pitches, any climbing shoe will make you miserable.
 How long that takes is the measure of how comfortable a shoe is.
 The TC Pro doesn't baby your foot like some flat shoes.
-The toe has an asymmetrical point, and if you size it too tight your toes will curl over slightly.
-Our tester wears a euro 44.5 street shoe but sizes down to a 43 for a performance fit in TC Pros.
-This shoe is very comfortable, but it isn't the most comfortable shoe ever made.
-Still, on pitch 23 it manages to feel very much like it did on pitch one.
+The toe is molded into an asymmetrical point, and if you size it too tight, your toes will curl over slightly.
+Our lead tester wears a euro 44.5 street shoe but sized down to a 43.5 for a performance fit in TC Pro.
+At this size, he finds it possible to wear them during massive days with minimal pain.

-The sole offers tons of support that helps stave off fatigue, and the shoe protects your foot amazingly in cracks.
+The sole offers tons of support to stave off fatigue, and the high-top upper protects your foot amazingly in cracks.
 Both of these aspects of its performance are more important than its comfort out of the box.
-And out of the box it can initially feel uncomfortable until the stiff leather uppers have been properly broken in with a few days of climbing.
-The TC Pro isn't perfect for everyone, especially those with wide or high volume feet.
-Another occasional complaint is Achilles pain due to the high-top design.
-Most of our testers don't experience this pain, and those that do, don't begin to feel it until the daily pitch count climbs into the double digits.
+And out of the box, it can feel rather uncomfortable until the stiff leather uppers have been properly broken in with a few days of climbing.
+The TC Pro isn't perfect for everyone, especially those with wide or high-volume feet.

-The TC Pro has a serious fan club but is also not without detractors.
-Some of these detractors are just grumpy contrarians, but criticism about limited durability and Achilles pain do seem warranted.
-Nevertheless, the TC Pro is easily one of the most popular shoes at granite climbing areas of the American West and it's easy to understand why.
-Its excellent balance of comfort, edging performance, and sensitivity remains unmatched by its rivals.
-To get your hands on a pair you'll have to fork over some serious cash, but we're confident you'll be pleased with what we believe is the Best Shoe for Trad and Crack Climbing.
+The TC Pro is easily one of the most popular shoes in the granite climbing areas of the American West, and it's easy to understand why.
+Its excellent balance of comfort, edging performance, and sensitivity remain unmatched by its rivals.
+Of course, there are also a few detractors to any fan club.
+Some of these detractors are just grumpy contrarians, but criticism about limited sensitivity and poor performance on overhanging terrain seem warranted.
+And of course, to get your hands on a pair you'll have to fork over some serious cash.
+But the TC Pro is a shoe that's worth saving up your lunch money for, considering the additional value in its versatility and improved durability.
+We're confident you'll be pleased with what we believe is the best shoe for trad and crack climbing.